-During the second stage a panel of judges evaluated sites against the six general criteria detailed below.
+During the second stage, a panel of judges evaluate, the sites against the criteria for that category.
+Evaluation criteria typically include:

 - User Experience

-- Does the website display consistently in various, widely-used web browsers?
+- Does the website display consistently in widely-used web browsers?
+(Chrome, Safari, Explorer, Firefox)

 - Is the content well written and clear?

-- Is the language and tone of the wording natural and familiar to the website’s target market?
+- Is the tone appropriate for the website’s target market?

-- Is the website free of spelling or grammar errors, broken links, out-of-date or obviously inaccurate content?
+- Is the website free of spelling or grammar errors, out-of-date or obviously inaccurate content?

-- Are appropriate policies included (e.g. Customer Satisfaction Guarantee, Returns, Security, Privacy, Copyright).
-Are they easy to understand?
+- Are appropriate policies included and easy to understand? (e.g. Customer Satisfaction Guarantee, Returns, Security, Privacy, Copyright)

-- Is the content structured to help the target market find information easily?
+- Is the content structured to help the target market find information easily (headings, navigability)?

-- Is the content mark-up appropriately?
-(This is not the code but headings, paragraphs etc)
+- Is the content markup appropriate (not the code but headings, paragraphs etc)?

-- Are internal links managed well?
-Is there a site map or search facilities where appropriate?
+- Is there a site map or search facilities where appropriate?

-- Does the website technology function as expected?
+- Does the website function as expected; does everything work?

-- How well implemented are technologies like databases, shopping carts, forms, payment processes, calculators, search processes, news and mailing lists?
+- How well implemented are technologies like databases, shopping carts, forms, payment processes, widgets, search, mailing lists?

-- Do the website technologies deliver the intended functionality?
+- Do the web technologies deliver the intended functionality?

 - Are the technologies simple, logical and easy to use?

-- Do the various parts of the website download in an adequate time frame?
+- Do the various parts of the website download quickly?

-- Is the website optimised appropriately for search engines?
+- Is the website architecture helpful to search engine indexing?

-- How innovative is the system or technologies?
+- How innovative is the system or technology or interface?

 - Has there been constructive customisation?